awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ------

-To bootstrap additional environments into which AWS CDK applications will be deployed by the pipeline:
+To bootstrap additional environments into which AWS CDK applications will be deployed by the pipeline, use the commands below instead\.
+The `--trust` option indicates which other account should have permissions to deploy AWS CDK applications into this environment; specify the pipeline's AWS account ID\.

+Again, you may omit the \-\-profile option if your default AWS profile contains the necessary credentials or if you are using the `AWS_*` environment variables to provide your AWS account credentials\.

 ------
 #### [ Mac OS X/Linux ]

 ```
-CDK_NEW_BOOTSTRAP=1
+export CDK_NEW_BOOTSTRAP=1
 npx cdk bootstrap --profile ADMIN-PROFILE \
     --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess \
     --trust PIPELINE-ACCOUNT-ID \